PokemonSanFran/testing-history-2/meta/docs/story.md

 ## #swagbag2
 * As Zoey attempts to enter the Berkeley Gym, Oak steps out of the Gym.
 * Zoey and Oak begin talking about the staggering inequality of the region.
-* Oak brings them to Berkeley's top of the line breeding facility, that ZOey gets special access to because they're part of Ycombinator.
+* Oak brings them to Berkeley's top of the line breeding facility, that Zoey gets special access to because they're part of Ycombinator.
 * Oak leaves after mentioning that they're working on giving access to it to more Trainers.

 ## Enter Morty